imarri01/Transform_and_Analyze_with_SQL/QA.md

-#### Quality Assurance Approach
+# <u>Quality Assurance Approach</u>
 ---
-##### Approach 1
+## Approach 1

 Before I go into the SQL specific data quality stuff that was specifically asked in the question, I created a separate process using a number of Google Cloud services, to make it closer and more relatable to my day to day work.
 I wanted to push myself a bit to see if I could create a somewhat automated QA/Data Quality process.
-The process is outline below, along with the respective results.
+The process is outlined below, along with the respective results.

-###### Architecture
+### <p style="text-align: center;">Architecture

 ![Alt text](/data_quality/qa_architecture.png)

 **Step 1:**
 - Load CSV data in Google Cloud Storage.
-Google Cloud Storage acted a data lake.
+Google Cloud Storage is acting as a staging area and a data lake.
 The 5 CSV files were uploaded to a Google Cloud Storage bucket in their raw format.
 See screenshot below.

 ![Alt text](/data_quality/raw_files_gcs.png)

-**Step 2:**
+<u>**Step 2:**</u>
 - Import CSV files into BigQuery to create tables in the ecommerce dataset.
-Note: Using BigQuery for this specific project is somewhat of an overkill, however its an excellent OLAP database so I wanted to get more hands on with it versus AlloyDB or another relational database service.
+<u>*Note: Using BigQuery for this specific project is somewhat of an overkill, however its an excellent OLAP database so I wanted to get more hands on with it versus AlloyDB or another relational database service.*</u>

 ![Alt text](/data_quality/bq_tables.png)